Shadow Hamiltonian Simulation: Results

-In standard Hamiltonian simulation, we are given a Hamiltonian $H$ and the goal is to map the (possibly mixed) initial state of the system, $\rho(0)$, to the final state $\rho(t)$.
-The operation that implements this mapping is the evolution operator $U(t)$ determined by $H$.
-In shadow Hamiltonian simulation, we are additionally given a set of operators $S$, and the goal is instead to map the initial shadow state $\ket{\rho(0);S}$ to the final shadow state $\ket{\rho(t);S}$.
-The challenge is to construct an efficient method that implements this mapping, which is different from $U(t)$ in general.
+{\bf Shadow Hamiltonian simulation.} In standard Hamiltonian simulation, the full initial state $\rho(0)$ is mapped to the final state $\rho(t)$ by applying the evolution operator $U(t)$.
+This is determined by the Hamiltonian $H$.
+Instead, in shadow Hamiltonian simulation, we are additionally given a set of operators $S$, and the goal is to map the initial shadow state $\ket{\rho(0);S}$ to the final shadow state $\ket{\rho(t);S}$.
+The challenge is to construct this mapping, which is different from $U(t)$.